 Again, these differences in ideal affect (i.e., the emotional states that people believe are best) correspond to the independent and interdependent models described earlier: Independent selves want to influence others, which requires action (doing something), and action involves high arousal states.
-Conversely, interdependent selves want to adjust to others, which requires suspending action and attending to others-both of which involve low arousal states.
+Conversely, interdependent selves want to adjust to others, which suspending action and attending to others-both of which involve low arousal states.
 Thus, the more that individuals and cultures want to influence others (as in North American contexts), the more they value excitement, enthusiasm, and other high arousal positive states.
 And, the more that individuals and cultures want to adjust to others (as in East Asian contexts), the more they value calm, peacefulness, and other low arousal positive states (Tsai, Miao, Seppala, Fung, & Yeung, 2007) (Figure 5.12).

-Figure 5.12 Sample Hong Kong Chinese (left) and European American (right) Facebook pages.
+Figure 5.12a Sample Hong Kong Chinese Facebook page.